 Once you finish wearing all of your aligners, you’re not quite done.
-You’ll need to wear post-treatment aligners to keep your teeth in their new, million-dollar position.
-Most companies include the first set for free (Smile Direct charges extra), but retainers don’t last forever.
+You’ll need to wear post-treatment retainers to keep your teeth in their new, million-dollar position.
+Most companies include the first set for free, but retainers don’t last forever.
 You’ll need to replace them roughly every six months.

 It’s very important that you wear your retainers on a regular basis to keep your teeth in place; this isn’t the step you want to rush.
 If you skipped this step, you’d potentially need to repeat your treatment.
 That would be a bigger waste of your time than using a “slower” aligner company.

 Byte, no question.
-They’re twice as fast as most of their competitors; all of the other companies we mentioned in this review hover around 6 months (excluding, of course, the nighttime treatments from Smile Direct).
-But even Byte’s nighttime treatment matches that average.
+Their treatment lengths are considerably shorter than all of the other companies we mentioned in this review, which hover around 6 months (excluding, of course, the nighttime treatments from Smile Direct).
+But even Byte’s nighttime treatment beats that average.

 In fact, Byte is our favorite aligner company across the board.
 They may not have the same brand power as a large company like Smile Direct, but they’ve established themselves as a powerful, effective treatment option.

 However, if you’re drawn to one of the other companies, they’re also good options.
-And they work pretty fast.
-You’ll get far quicker treatment with any of these than you would at the orthodontist’s office.
+And their treatment lengths are nothing to sneeze at.
+You’ll get far shorter treatments with any of these than you would at the orthodontist’s office.